 It can be very difficult to cope with not knowing why you have had repeated miscarriages and you may well not accept that there aren’t any answers.
 You might see stories in the media about a new treatment for miscarriage and there’s also a great deal of information on the Internet about miscarriage causes and treatments.

 The problem is that it can be difficult to judge how accurate this information is, as many investigations and treatments which are reported have not been properly studied or assessed.
 Some, as we’ve said above, may even be harmful.

 Research into recurrent miscarriage …

 Information on the causes and treatment of miscarriage doesn’t stand still and you might want to find out about research that is being done.
 There may be clinical trials taking place that you can take part in – something that many women find to be a positive experience.
-We report on recent and current trials here, and we also publish a discussion with Professor Arri Coomarasamy about key issues in miscarriage research.
+We report on recent and current trials here, and we also publish a discussion from 2016 with Professor Arri Coomarasamy about key issues in miscarriage research.

 … and support